-Complete the questionnaire to determine if the school district conformed to the contracting and bidding statutes.
+If the audited governmental unit is one of the listed types of municipalities and it has the power to contract, complete the questionnaire to determine if the municipality conformed to the contracting and bidding statutes.

 Minn.
 Stat. § 471.345, the Uniform Municipal Contracting Law, was established to provide dollar limits for all municipalities upon contracts which shall or may be entered into on the basis of competitive bids, quotations, or purchase or sale in the open market.
 Vendors may now submit bids, quotations, and proposals electronically in a form and manner required by the municipality.
 Minn.
 Stat. § 471.345, subd.
 18. Generally, the following thresholds apply: